laythq/CV/README.md

 Intern with National Bank of Kuwait’s sell-side equity research department for one month, and NBK Capital Partners, formerly NBK’s private equity arm, for another month.

 Exposed to deal screening, fundraising, financing, and investor relations in a mid-size private equity firm, improved my understanding of the Dubai International Financial Centre (DIFC) and regional capital markets.

-**Book & Kitchen, London** (January 2015 - May 2015)
-*Director, People & Politics*

-Launched People & Politics talks series, exploring the UK’s political, social and economic challenges with renowned speakers and audiences of up to eighty people.

-Responsible for marketing, logistics and hosting.
-Guests include Ann Pettifor, Polly Toynbee, David Walker, David Graeber and Ha-Joon Chang.

-**Thebes Legal Consulting, Cairo** (August 2014 - December 2014)
-*Intern*

-Drafted the weekly ‘Thebes Legal Update’ in a small team of researchers and lawyers.

-Sole responsibility for various research projects ranging from renewable energy legislation to human rights reform.

 ### Interests